Omid-Nejati/Recursive-LLM/README.md

-# Less is More: Recursive Reasoning with Tiny Networks
+# Conversational AI Course Project: Tiny Recursive Model

 ### Requirements

 Installation should take a few minutes.
 For the smallest experiments on Sudoku-Extreme (pretrain_mlp_t_sudoku), you need 1 GPU with enough memory.
-With 1 L40S (48Gb Ram), it takes around 18h to finish.
-In case that you run into issues due to library versions, here is the requirements with the exact versions used: [specific_requirements.txt](https://github.com/SamsungSAILMontreal/TinyRecursiveModels/blob/main/specific_requirements.txt).
+With 1 A100 (40Gb Ram), it takes around 18h to finish.
+In case that you run into issues due to library versions, here is the requirements with the exact versions used:

 - Python 3.10 (or similar)
 - Cuda 12.6.0 (or similar)